 |●||costs involved in the development of distribution channels, and for an effective sales and marketing organization, for the commercialization of our products in Europe;|

 For more information as to the risks associated with our future funding needs, see “Item 3.D.
-Risk Factors— in our Annual Report on Form 20-F. We will need to raise additional funding, which may not be available on acceptable terms, or at all.
+Risk Factors—We will need to raise additional funding, which may not be available on acceptable terms, or at all.
 Failure to obtain additional capital when needed may force us to delay, limit, or terminate our product development efforts or other operations” in our Annual Report.

-We are in a development stage with regard to different 3D BioInks and medical aesthetics products, and are in early stages of commercialization of our BioInks for customers that develop technologies for 3D bio-printing of tissues and organs and the medical aesthetics market.
-It is not possible for us to predict with any degree of accuracy the outcome of our research, development, or commercialization efforts.
+We are in a development stage with regard to different 3D Bioinks and are in early stages of commercialization for VergenixFG and VergenixSTR in Europe, and our Bioinks for customers that develop technologies for 3D bio-printing of tissues and organs.
+It is not possible for us to predict with any degree of accuracy the outcome of our research, development or commercialization efforts.
 As such, it is not possible for us to predict with any degree of accuracy any known trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on our net sales or revenues, income from continuing operations, profitability, liquidity or capital resources, or that would cause reported financial information to not necessarily be indicative of future operating results or financial condition.
-However, to the extent possible, certain trends, uncertainties, demands, commitments and events are included under the heading “Operating and Financial Review and Prospects” in our Annual Report and in this discussion.
+However, to the extent possible, certain trends, uncertainties, demands, commitments and events are in included under the heading “Operating and Financial Review and Prospects” in our Annual Report and in this discussion..